leonzx7/Refactored-Maskformer/README.md

 Xingliang Zhu， Xiaoyu Dong， Weiwei Yu， Huawei Liang，and Bin Kong

-The code will be published after the article is accepted.
+Due to a business trip, the project code will be organized and released by December 13, 2024.